 The Company has two fixed stock incentive plans.
 Under the 2009 Amended and Restated Equity Incentive Plan (the "2009 Plan"), effective as of June 22, 2011, the Company may grant options, restricted shares, performance awards and other stock-based awards to its employees, consultants and directors for up to 2.5 million shares of common stock.
 Under the 2005 Equity Incentive Plan (the "2005 Plan"), effective as of June 23, 2005, the Company was permitted to grant options, restricted shares and other stock-based awards to its employees and consultants as well as directors for up to 2.5 million shares of common stock.
 There will be no future awards under the 2005 Equity Incentive Plan.
-Under both plans, the exercise price of each option equals the market price of the Company's stock on the date of grant and an option's maximum term is 10 years.
+Under both plans, the exercise price of each option equals the market price of the Company's stock on the date of grant, and an option's maximum term is 10 years.
 Options granted under both plans vest 25% per year over four years.

-For Fiscal 2013, 2012 and 2011, the Company recognized share-based compensation cost of \$0.0, less than \$1,000 and \$0.2 million, respectively, for its fixed stock incentive plans included in selling and administrative expenses in the accompanying Consolidated Statements of Operations.
+For Fiscal 2014, 2013 and 2012, the Company recognized stock option related share-based compensation of \$0.0, \$0.0 and less than \$1,000, respectively, for its fixed stock incentive plans included in selling and administrative expenses in the accompanying Consolidated Statements of Operations.
 The Company did not capitalize any share-based compensation cost.

 The Compensation-Stock Compensation Topic of the Codification requires that the cash flows resulting from tax benefits for tax deductions in excess of the compensation cost recognized for those options (excess tax benefit) be classified as financing cash flows.
-Accordingly, the Company classified excess tax benefits of \$4.8 million, \$4.7 million and \$1.4 million as financing cash inflows rather than as operating cash inflows on its Consolidated Statement of Cash Flows for Fiscal 2013, 2012 and 2011, respectively.
+Accordingly, the Company classified excess tax benefits of \$3.8 million, \$4.8 million and \$4.7 million as financing cash inflows rather than as operating cash inflows on its Consolidated Statement of Cash Flows for Fiscal 2014, 2013 and 2012, respectively.

-The Company did not grant any fixed stock options in Fiscal 2013, 2012 or 2011.
+The Company did not grant any fixed stock options in Fiscal 2014, 2013 or 2012.